 Clinical Operations Data Migration

-In order to use the Safety to Clinical Operations Vault Connection, you must ensure that the studies in your Clinical Operations Vault include the standard Masking (masking__v), Study Name (study_name__v), and Study Start Date (study_start_date__v) fields and not the previously-used custom Masking (masking__c), Study Name (study_name__c), and Study Start Date (study_start_date__c) fields.
+In order to use the Safety-Clinical Operations Vault Connection, you must ensure that the studies in your Clinical Operations Vault include the standard Masking (masking__v), Study Name (study_name__v), and Study Start Date (study_start_date__v) fields and not the previously-used custom Masking (masking__c), Study Name (study_name__c), and Study Start Date (study_start_date__c) fields.
 For any existing studies that use the custom fields, you must migrate the data from the custom fields to the standard fields.
 You can accomplish this using Vault Loader.

 1. Use Vault Loader to extract the Study object metadata from your Clinical Operations Vault.